anishDusad/parkinson-detection/README.md

-Step 1: Download the multiclass data from some standard organization
+Step 1: Download the multiclass data from some standard organization in 3D dicom or nifty format.

 Step 2: Run the dicom2nifti file script to convert dicom format to nifty format